12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Upscale Dusseldorf is another great market to visit while in West Germany.
 It’s easily combined with the Cologne Christmas markets which are just a 30-minute train ride away.

 The main Christmas market in Dusseldorf is on Marktplatz- right in front of the city’s town hall.
 You’ll also find a giant Ferris wheel and more stalls on Burgplatz nearby.
-There’s also a Christmas village with an ice rink and a large chalet-style bar in Corneliusplatz in the city’s shopping district.

 The Dusseldorf Marktplatz is famous for its glass blowers, who make exquisite baubles and Christmas decorations right there on the spot.
 You can also buy a wide range of candles, trinkets, and decorations as well as tasty treats like bratwurst, crepes, reibekuchen, pretzels, gluhwein, and more.

 The Dusseldorf Christmas market is one of the first to open every year.
-In 2023 the Dusseldorf Christmas market dates are from November 23 to December 30.
+In 2024, the Dusseldorf Christmas market dates are from November 17 to December 30.

 Where to Stay in Dusseldorf